 Place in a sealable clear plastic bag

 Once you have pot your cuttings in fresh mix, you want to create a little greenhouse with a plastic bag to make the environment warm and humid.
 Keep the bag a little open to have some air circulation.
 The humidity that will build up in the bag means you won’t have to water as much.
 Just a little each week or slightly more if you notice the potting mix is very dry.
-But be cautious when watering as overwatering is the number one reason why this method of propagating Watermelon Peperomia plants fails.
+But be cautious when watering as overwatering is the number one reason why this method fails.

 Now all there is left to do is wait and occasionally add water and check in on your Watermelon Peperomia cuttings.
 It will take several weeks or even months for roots to start to grow.
 The most important thing is that you don’t try and check root growth every few days by pulling the cutting out to inspect it.
 This can damage the cutting and stop any future growth.

 After about 4-5 weeks, it’s time to check how growth is going on your cuttings.
 If roots are still very small and delicate then maybe grow in the ‘greenhouse’ for a few more weeks.
 If roots are quite established then you can start to grow the cutting outside of the plastic bag.

 After a few months, you may start to see new leaves growing out from your leaf cutting.
 This is a great sign and shows that your propagation efforts have been a success.
 Continue caring for your new plants as you would any other Watermelon Peperomia and in no time you should start to see even more new growth appearing.

 How to propagate a Watermelon Peperomia using stem cuttings in water

 This method is sometimes a little easier, it’s also a more standard method used for other kinds of houseplants!

 Take your Watermelon Peperomia out of its pot